38th Infantry Division "Puglie": World War II

 In February 1941 the division was sent to Albania to reinforce the Italian front in the Greco-Italian War.
 On 5 March the Puglie entered the front at Dishnicë.
 From 9 March 1941 the Puglie division tried to take Monastery Hill near the hamlet of Komarak, as part of the failed Italian Spring Offensive.
 By 11 March 1941 the division had suffered so many casualties that it was removed from the front line and sent to the rear to be rebuilt.

 On 1 April 1941 the Puglie was transferred to the Albanian-Yugoslav border for the upcoming Invasion of Yugoslavia.
-The Puglie took up positions in the Kukës – Fushë-Muhurr – Qafë-Murrë area.
+The Puglie took up positions near Kukës, Fushë-Muhurr and Qafë-Murrë.
 On 7 April 1941 the division defeated Yugoslav attacks at Blatë and on 9 April at Maqellarë.
 On 11 April the division crossed the border and entered Kosovo, where it captured Debar.
 On the same day the Puglie met up with German forces entering Kosovo from the north.
 On 27–28 April 1941 the Puglie occupied Prizren, Peć and Gjakova.
 On 1 May 1941 additional garrisons were established at Orahovac, Štimlje and Skenderaj and the division's headquarter established itself in Prizren.
 The Puglie remained in Kosovo on anti-partisan duty for the rest of the war.